 Trigger Warning: This blog talks about pregnancy loss and stillbirth.

 Doulas get into this career because they love the ushering in of new life.
 It is a joyous occasion.
 A celebration.
 Somewhere in the back of our minds we know the horrible truth though.
 That eventually, it will not have a happy ending.
 With each birth it drifts further and further from our minds.
-Each happy ending just affirms that this is truly the way of the world.
+Each happy ending just affirms the joyous way of the world.

 Sometimes we work for years without a loss and we forget that it is even a possibility.
 Then it hits like a ton of bricks.
 It starts as a simple text.
 “I have not felt the baby move today.
 Going to get it checked.”
 No problem, this happens often in late pregnancy.
 We get these kinds of texts all the time.
 People are busy and often the small movements of a cramped baby are not noticed. ” I am sure baby is fine, but it never hurts to get checked out.”